About usPartner with usListen to our podcasts

 Neighborhoods

-Eglise Francaise du Saint Esprit 1 Churches Midtown Midtown East
+Eglise Francaise du Saint Esprit 1 Churches Midtown East Midtown

 The history of Saint-Esprit dates back to the 1600s when French Huguenots fled persecution in France and sought religious tolerance in New York.
 This makes it the second oldest French Huguenot church in North America.
 The church moved several times due to a variable following and property value changes.
 There were even periods of time when worship ceased altogether.
 In 1941, however, Saint-Esprit finally settled at 109 East 60th Street, expanding next door three years later.